josesaulguerrero/quiz_app/README.md

     This will read the **.entity.ts** files and create the corresponding tables in the Database.

-    **make sure the postgres database service is up running**
+    **make sure the postgres database service is up and running**

-6. Finally, after this long process, you should be able to run the command that will start the server and run the application in **watch mode**
+6. Finally, after this long process, you should be able to run the command that will start the application in **watch mode**

     ```
     npm run start:dev
     ```

-And there you go, the app should be app and running in the specified port (:3000) if you didn't set any
+And there you go, the app should be up and running in the specified port (:3000) if you didn't set any

 ## How to run the Frontend